 • The jitterentropy_rng kernel module is loaded as early as possible during boot to gather more entropy via the /usr/lib/modules-load.d/30_security-misc.conf configuration file.

 • Distrusts the CPU for initial entropy at boot as it is not possible to audit, may contain weaknesses or a backdoor.
-For references, see: /etc/default/grub.d/40_distrust_cpu.cfg
+Similarly, do not credit the bootloader seed for initial entropy.
+For references, see: /etc/default/grub.d/40_kernel_hardening.cfg

 • Gathers more entropy during boot if using the linux-hardened kernel patch.